WEC-Sim/WEC-Sim/docs/most/theory.rst

 In addition to the general characteristics of the wind turbine, the user must set the specific properties for the blades by launching the ``BladeData.m`` script, which defines the needed data structure by taking the information from some text files in the "BladeData" subfolder.
-In these, lift, drag, and torque coefficients are specified for each type of airfoil used, as well as certain geometric characteristics of the blades such as twist angle and chord length as a function of radius, and geometric characteristics related to pre-bending.
+In these, lift, drag, and torque coefficients are specified for each type of airfoil used, as well as certain geometric characteristics of the blades such as twist angle and chord length as a function of radius and geometric characteristics related to pre-bending.

 Control properties
 ------------------

 This section explains how the MOST controller characteristics to be used in simulations are calculated.
-As mentioned earlier, it is possible to choose between two control logics (Baseline :cite:`Hansen2005` and ROSCO :cite:`abbas2022reference`), and for the creation of the data required for the simulation, it is necessary to know the steady-states values, i.e. the stationary values of certain quantities of interest when varying, in this case, the wind speed, which is considered constant for this purpose.
-The first step in obtaining the data required for the simulation is therefore to run the script called ``Steady_States.m`` in the subfolder "Control", which performs this calculation.
+As mentioned earlier, it is possible to choose between two control logics (Baseline :cite:`Hansen2005` and ROSCO :cite:`abbas2022reference`), and, for the creation of the data required for the simulation, it is necessary to know the steady-states values, i.e. the stationary values of certain quantities of interest when varying, in this case, the wind speed, which is considered constant for this purpose.
+The first step in obtaining the data required for the simulation is therefore to run the script called ``Steady_States.m`` in the subfolder "control" to perform this calculation.
 Specifically, through this, the stationary values of power, rotor speed, thrust force, generator torque, and blade pitch angle are computed for both of the aforementioned control logics.
 The script calculates different stationary values according to the control logic because of their diversity.
 Specifically, only the ROSCO controller imposes an upper limit for the thrust force, so when the wind speed is close to the nominal wind speed (where the force peak occurs), the blade pitch